Birdrock/brodocs/documents/_overview.md

 **Watch**: Watch will stream results for an object(s) as it is updated.
 Similar to a callback, watch is used to respond to resource changes.

-### Delete
+#### Delete

 Delete will delete a resource.
 Depending on the specific resource, child objects may or may not be garbage collected by the server.
 See notes on specific resource objects for details.

-## Other Operations
+#### Additional Operations

-Resources may define additional operations specific to them.
+Resources may define additional operations specific to that resource type.

-### Rollback

-Rollback a PodTemplate to a previous version.
+**Rollback**: Rollback a PodTemplate to a previous version.
+Only available for some resource types.

-### Read / Write Scale

-Read or Update the number of replicas for the given resource.
+**Read / Write Scale**: Read or Update the number of replicas for the given resource.
+Only available for some resource types.

-### Read / Write Status

-Read or Update the Status for a resource object.
+**Read / Write Status**: Read or Update the Status for a resource object.
 The Status can only changed through these update operations.

 ------------